Wednesday, August 13, 2025

 I was excited that my first time doing storytime at my new library fell during Shark Week, as that is always such a fun theme to do!
 I was a little nervous, even though I've done over 2000 storytimes in my career, it's always different in a new place with a new community, new challenges, and requires a new routine.

-I followed my standard preschool storytime structure, with a minor change.
+I followed my standard preschool storytime structure, with a couple of minor changes.
 First, I switched from paper programs to putting the song & rhyme lyrics up on the tv screen, as well as announcements and expectations.
 While I like the idea of parents having a paper copy to take home and extend the storytime, the reality is that most of them not only don't take them home, but don't even really look at them during the storytime, and it's just a lot of wasted paper.
 Now that I have a large wall-mounted screen out of the reach of little ones, it made sense to make the switch now.

 The Creatures In the Sea